gillesdelhaes/AlertHarvest/README.md

 # Alert Harvest

 A new way of aggregating and dispatching monitoring alerts.
-From any source to any target with an eat single pane of glass in the middle.
+From any source to any target with a neat single pane of glass in the middle.

 ## Support and contribute